13+ Essential Oils for Face Steaming | Steaming Guide, Benefits And DIY Recipes

 12. Peppermint Oil For Face Steams

 This essential oil helps detoxify the skin and gives clear dirt-free skin.
-Peppermint oil possesses antiseptic characteristics and antibacterial functions and reduces inflammation and skin irritation [13].
+Peppermint oil is used as an ingredient in many cosmetic skin care products.

 13. Clove Bud Oil in Face Steaming

-Clove is known for its anti-aging component; including it in steam facials will act as a boon to the skin.
-It will reduce wrinkles and fine lines on the face.
-This oil also contains antibacterial properties offering solutions to acne and breakout problems.
-Its use helps in achieving young and healthy skin [11].
+Clove is used in steam facials and it will act as a boon to the skin.
+Its use helps in achieving healthy skin.

 Why Is Face Steaming Essential? | What Are the Benefits of Facial Steams?